Voultapher/sort-research-rs/writeup/unreasonable/text.md

 <img src="assets/scaling-bucket-only-2.webp" width=960 />

-The hash map approach is significantly faster than the B-tree.
-This will vary with the used hash function and data structure implementations.
+The hash map approach is significantly faster than the B-tree one.
+This will vary depending on the used hash function and data structure implementations.

-An effect that was visible before but is more pronounced here, is that for the measured inputs larger than `8B * 2e6 = 16MB` throughput decreases for both approaches.
+An effect that was visible before but is more pronounced here is that, for the measured inputs larger than `8B * 2e6 = 16MB`, throughput decreases for both approaches.
 This is indicative of pipeline stalls caused by the high latency inherent to large off-chip memory (DRAM).
-Specifically the CPU was not able to fill the ~400 cycles it has to wait for data from DRAM with work and spends an increasing amount of time waiting instead of working.
+Specifically, the CPU was not able to fill the ~400 cycles it has to wait for data from DRAM with work and spends an increasing amount of time waiting instead of working.

 ### Match